niki4810/cypress-101/docs/README.md

 # Integrating with CI

-We want to ensure that when new pull requests are opened, we run the cypress tests and ensure that nothing breaks.
-In this section we will add a simple CI configuration using `travisci` to run our cypress tests on every pull request.
+We want to ensure that when new pull requests are opened, we run the cypress tests and ensure that nothing breaks in our application.
+In this section, we will add a simple CI configuration using `Travis CI` to run our cypress tests on every pull request.

 1. Before running our cypress tests, we want to ensure our application server is up and running.
 To achieve this we will install `start-server-and-test` as a dev dependency via: `npm i start-server-and-test --save`